julianperrott/WowClassicGrindBot/README.md

 The path that the class follows is a json file in C:\WowClassicGrindBot\Json\path\ which contains a list of x & y coordinates the bot will traverse while looking for mobs.

-        "PathFilename": "58_Winterspring.2.json", // the path to walk when alive "SpiritPathFilename": "58_Winterspring_SpiritHealer.2.json", // the path from the spirit healer back to the main path.
-        "PathThereAndBack": true, // if true walks the path and the walks it backwards.
+        "PathFilename": "58_Winterspring.2.json", // the path to walk when alive "PathThereAndBack": true, // if true walks the path and the walks it backwards.
         "PathReduceSteps": true,  // uses every other coordinate.

-Note: The SpiritPathFilename is not really needed anymore as the bot should be able to path from the spirit healer to the corpse.

 ### Commands